JillKlatt/jillklatt.github.io/README.md

 # Jill Klatt Portfolio

-#### After struggling to find a template that worked for me, I finally decided to venture out and attempt to create my own
+#### After struggling to find a template that worked for me, I finally decided to venture out and attempt to create my own!

 ### Read more about this project